vibhorkum/edb_foreignkeyconstraintmanager/cloneschema_remote/README.md

 RETURNS boolean
 ```

-And can be run `SELECT edb_util.remotecopyschema('a_foreign_server', 'source','target');`
+ `SELECT edb_util.remotecopyschema('a_foreign_server', 'source','target');`

-The optional boolean parameters are: verbose_bool which displays the full object declarations to the screen, and on_tblspace which creates objects in the same tablespaces they appear on at the remote server.
-If on_tblspace is TRUE, and the local server does not have matching tablespace names created, the function will exit without performing any action, and return FALSE.

-It is strongly recommended to set the following option at the psql prompt to prevent CONTEXT messages from overwhelming the user.
-`\set VERBOSITY terse`
+There are two optional switches: `verbose_bool` tells the function to display DDL as well as function names when TRUE; `on_tblspace` tells the function to attempt creating objects on named tablespaces if these are used in the source schema.
+The function will exit without performing any action and return FALSE if any named tablespaces are not present on the local server.
+When set FALSE, all creates happen on the local default tablespace.